CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     !!!guard "Guarded Method"
         This function is only callable by the `owner` of the contract.

-    Function to set `max_fee` for a specific Epoch.
+    Function to set `max_fee` for a specific epoch.
 The maximum fee cannot be greater than 1 (100%).

     Emits: `SetMaxFee`